mcdonc/.nixconfig/videos/kernelpin/script.rst

       patch = ./roland.patch;
     }];

-- But, in reality, at least if you ever issue a ``nixos-rebuild upgrade`` command, ``boot.kernelPackages = ...`` isn't a specific enough pin to avoid kernel rebuilds at upgrade time, because, over time, the thing referred to as ``pkgs.linuxPackages_5_15`` will refer to 5.15.48, 5.15.55, 5.15.58, etc.
+- But, in reality, at least if you ever issue a ``nixos-rebuild switch --upgrade`` command, ``boot.kernelPackages = ...`` isn't a specific enough pin to avoid kernel rebuilds at upgrade time, because, over time, the thing referred to as ``pkgs.linuxPackages_5_15`` will refer to 5.15.48, 5.15.55, 5.15.58, etc.

 - Instead we must do this horrorshow::